 Orfali, Moisés.
-“Influencia de las sociedades cristiana y musulmana en la condición de la mujer judía.” Árabes, judías y cristianas: Mujeres en la Europa medieval, ed.
-Celia del Moral, 77–89.
-Granada: 1993.
+“Influencia de las sociedades cristiana y musulmana en la condición de la mujer judía.” Árabes, judías y cristianas: Mujeres en la Europa medieval, edited by Celia del Moral, 77–89.
+Granada: Universidad de Granada, 1993.

 Winer, Rebecca.
 “Family, Community, and Motherhood: Caring for Fatherless Children in the Jewish Community of Thirteenth-Century Perpignan.”
-Jewish History 16:1 (2002): 15–48.
+Jewish History 16, no. 1 (2002): 15–48.

 Yahalom, Yosef.
 “The Manyo Letters: The Handiwork of a Country Scribe from North Spain” (Hebrew).
 Sefunot 7 (1999): 23–33.